 Students receive grades for every credit course they enroll in at Waubonsee.
-Grades can be accessed through mywcc at mywcc.waubonsee.edu.
-Waubonsee has policies regarding academic probation, grade changes, grade appeal, and grade forgiveness.
-Students may be able to qualify for honors programs, the Dean's List, the President's List, membership in honor societies, and graduation academic honors.
+Grades can be accessed through the mywcc Web portal at mywcc.waubonsee.edu.
+Waubonsee has policies regarding academic probation, grade changes, grade appeal and grade forgiveness.
+Students with high ability can qualify for honors programs, the Dean's List, the President's List, membership in honor societies and graduation academic honors.